wrong89/QRScanner/README.md

 # QRScanner

 QRScanner - checks the clipboard and decodes the qr code picture by storing the qr code message in the clipboard.
+And .exe file needs a admin permission because QRScanner save temp image of qr code for scanning and delete after scan.
+For this actions QRScanner.exe needs admin permission.

-# working only with defaults qr-codes.
-Stylized qr codes doesn't work
+# QRScanner only works with standard QR codes.
+Stylized QR codes do not work